simon-nystrom/simon-nystrom.github.io/posts/2020-11-06-NEXTJS-BLOG-SERIES-2.md

 # Creating paths based on our blog posts

-In the above section, I mentioned that all dynamic paths have to be specified in `getStaticPaths` if they use `getStaticProps`, while this is true, it's not very useful doing all this by hand as it would get tedious very fast.
+In the above section, I mentioned that all dynamic paths have to be specified in `getStaticPaths` if they use `getStaticProps`, while this is true, it's not useful doing all this by hand as it would get tedious quickly.
 Let's create a way to define these routes based on some fake blog posts.

 In the `pages` directory, create a file called `_posts.js`, we'll use this file to define our posts.
 For now, these will be hardcoded, in a later part of this series we will read in Markdown files and generate our posts based on those.